FreieRadios/radiobox/README.md

 ## BroadcastRecorder

-A `schedule` can also be used to record a stream and store well named and sliced files.
+A `schedule` can also be used to record from a stream and store well named and sliced files.
-This will also respect broadcastings exceeding the default time slot (2 hours or more).
+This will also respect broadcasts exceeding the default time slot (2 hours or more).

 `BroadcastRecorder` will run until dateEnd is reached and store each broadcasting into a separete `.mp3` file.

-Note: [ffmpeg](https://ffmpeg.org/download.html) is required to run the recoder on your system.
+Note: [ffmpeg](https://ffmpeg.org/download.html) is required to run the recorder on your system.

 ```ts
 const recorder = new BroadcastRecorder({